-Tell the surgeon about any medications your child takes.
-Include herbs, supplements, and over-the-counter medications.
-You may need to have your child stop taking certain medications, such as ibuprofen, before the surgery.
+Tell the surgeon about any medicines your child takes.
+Include herbs, supplements, and over-the-counter medicines.
+You may need to have your child stop taking certain medicines, such as ibuprofen, before the surgery.

 Discuss with the surgeon any allergies and health problems your child has.

-Closely follow the instructions given to you about eating and drinking before surgery.
-If you do not, the surgery may have to be postponed.
+Follow any directions your child is given about eating and drinking before surgery.
+If you do not follow the instructions, the surgery may have to be postponed.

 Once your child is asleep, the laparoscope is passed through a small incision made in the abdomen.
 The surgeon uses a small camera on the scope to see images on a video monitor.
 Gas is used to inflate the abdomen to make room for the surgeon to see and work.
 Surgical instruments are put through the other small incisions when needed.
 Depending on what the surgeon finds, he or she may be able to treat the problem at this time.
 In some cases, a surgical robot helps with the surgery.